Support the Metro Denver Sanctuary Coalition.

 Araceli Velasquez entered Sanctuary at Temple Micah and Park Hill United Methodist Church in Denver in August, 2017.
 Read about Araceli’s choice to enter Sanctuary here.

-Ingrid Encalada Latorre re-entered Sanctuary at Foothills Unitarian Church in Fort Collins, Colorado in October, 2017.
-Lean about Ingrid’s ongoing struggle to keep her family together here.
+Ingrid Encalada Latorre re-entered Sanctuary at Foothills Unitarian Church in Fort Collins, Colorado in October, 2017 and then moved to the UU Church of Boulder, allowing her to be closer to her school-aged son, Bryant, and his school.
+Learn about Ingrid’s ongoing struggle to keep her family together here.

 The Metro Denver Sanctuary Coalition MDSC is a group of allied faith groups who are actively pursuing justice through the non-violent protest of unjust immigration policies and processes by providing sanctuary to individuals who request it.